Overview

 Sala Blu assistance is available at Tiburtina.
 The station is one of the most accessible in Rome, featuring wide corridors and reliable elevators connecting the glass bridge to the platforms.

-Navigation: The station is very large and spread out.
-Allow an extra 10-15 minutes to walk from the Metro entrance to the high-speed train platforms on the upper levels.
+Navigation: The station is very large.
+Allow an extra 10–15 minutes to walk from the Metro entrance to the high-speed train platforms on the upper levels.

 In the city center, “Sanpietrini” (black cobblestones) are slippery and uneven.
 Wear sturdy shoes and avoid rolling suitcases with small plastic wheels over them, as they may snap.